Areas of research focus include, but are not limited to:

-Applicants should complete the online application form (available December 2019), and submit the following materials via the same link.
+Applicants should complete the online application form (available December 1, 2019), and send the following submit the following materials to email@example.com:

-- A 4 to 5 page double-spaced dissertation prospectus that outlines the question and argument, explains the project’s contribution to the field of international security studies, and describes the research and writing to be undertaken during the fellowship year;
+- A 5 page double-spaced dissertation prospectus that outlines the question and argument, explains the project’s contribution to the field of international security studies, and describes the research and writing to be undertaken during the fellowship year

 Three confidential letters of recommendation attesting to the applicant’s scholarly promise and progress toward completion are required.
 Letter writers should email their recommendations directly to firstname.lastname@example.org.